 - The BBC found they lost an additional 10% of users for every additional second their site took to load.

-All the above surveys and examples clearly show the positive impact of faster websites and the negative impact of the slow websites.
+All the above surveys and examples clearly show the positive impact of faster websites and the negative impact of slow websites.
 Website speed optimization influences the key factors of website success…

 - Conversion: It means getting your visitors to do what you want them to do.

 - Visibility: It means how easily users can find your website.
-In other words, google ranking results.
+In other words, Google ranking results.
 Google downgrade the ranking of the slow-running website.
 The ranking also takes into account the mobile versions of pages.

 - Usability: If the website performs well it gives a better user experience which leads to a higher level of customer satisfaction.
 It also influences the number of loyal customers.

-Tips and Techniques for Website Performace Optimization
+Tips and Techniques for Website Performance Optimization